WMRamadan/wmramadan/README.md

 ## I'm a Software Developer.

-- I've been a Software Development junkie since 1991.
+- I've been a computer junkie since 1991.
 - My hobby is making music and audio plugins.
 - Fun fact: I love open source software.